 With this platform, you have the freedom to upload any theme that you like.
 You get access to an abundance of beautiful themes to choose from, which allows you the ability to create and fully customize a strategic, visually appealing, and modern website.

-The Best Free Theme in WordPress in 2022 and beyond is Kadence in my opinion.
+The Best Free Theme in WordPress at the time of writing this article is Kadence in my opinion.

 If you find that you really enjoy this theme, but want a little bit more customization you can always upgrade later on without disruption to your layout.
 Kadence Pro currently ranges from $89-199/year depending on your package.